 Greinke has never won a Gold Glove Award (a tiny shame, since his current contract holds no Gold Glove Award bonuses but his last contract, signed with the Kansas City Royals in 2009, did).
 Tonight could be his night.
 If so, he can thank SDI and TMI — too much information.

-Some bullet points for a Monday morning:
+Some bullet points for a Turkish Republic Day:

 Continue reading “Daily Distractions: About the newfangled sabermetric Gold Glove Award component, and which Dodger it helps.” »